-The user assigned to the device (if there is one).
+The user assigned to the device (if there's one).

 A QR code containing a unique identifier for the device.
-You can use this code to look up the device in Intune.
-You might want to do this to make configuration changes, like assigning a user or adding the device to groups needed for app or policy targeting.
+You can use this code to look up the device in Intune, which you might want to do to make configuration changes.
+For example, assign a user or add the device to groups needed for app or policy targeting.

 The QR codes can be scanned using a companion app.
 The app also configures the device to specify who it belongs to.
 An open-source sample of the companion app that integrates with Intune by using the Graph API has been published to GitHub by the Autopilot team.

 Validate the information displayed.
-If any changes are needed, make the changes and then click Refresh to re-download the updated Autopilot profile details.
+If any changes are needed, make the changes, and then select Refresh to redownload the updated Autopilot profile details.

 - Select Provision to begin the provisioning process.